 How To Apply For B.C.
 Disability Assistance

 You can start the process online using the My Self Serve portal.
-The site also includes a tool you can use to check whether you meet the financial eligibility criteria.
+The site also includes a tool to check whether you meet the financial eligibility criteria.

 Applicants must also complete the Persons with Disabilities Application.

-This application form has a medical report section that must be completed by a doctor or nurse practitioner, and an assessor report section that is completed by a prescribed professional.
+This application form has a medical report section that must be completed by a doctor or nurse practitioner and an assessor report section completed by a prescribed professional.